ajcatindig/iSining/README.md

 # iSiningApp
-An online art gallery platform made in Jetpack Compose following S.O.L.I.D principle and clean architecture for app development.
+An online art gallery platform made in Jetpack Compose following MVVM clean archictecture for android development.
 DM for collaboration!